Lichy24/speech_models_web/docs/README.md

 # Speech Models Website

 ## About The Project
-This project was created by a group of students from the university of ariel in course of Depp Learning Methods for NLP & Speech Analysis. each pair of students had created a CNN model which can classifiy the audio.
+This project was created by a group of students from the university of ariel in course of Deep Learning Methods for NLP & Speech Analysis. each pair of students had created a CNN model which can classifiy the audio.

 ## Install